jmejia8/Metaheuristics.jl/paper/paper.md

-Real-world problems require sophisticated methodologies to provide feasible and efficient solutions of hard problems.
+Real-world problems require sophisticated methodologies to provide feasible and efficient solutions to hard problems.
-Metaheuristics are algorithms proposed to approximate optimal solutions in a short time to optimization problems unknown mathematical properties.
+Metaheuristics are algorithms proposed to approximate optimal solutions in a short time to optimize problems with unknown mathematical properties.
 Metaheuristics package implements state-of-the-art algorithms for constrained, multi-, and many-objective optimization.
-Besides, many other utility function have implemented in the package, e.g., performance indicators for performance assessment, scalable benchmark problems, constraint handling techniques, and multi-criteria decision-making methodologies.
+Besides, many other utility functions have been implemented in the package, e.g., performance indicators for performance assessment, scalable benchmark problems, constraint handling techniques, and multi-criteria decision-making methodologies.
-To the best knowledge of the authors, `Metaheuristics` is first package in `Julia` containing those ready-to-use features with an uniform API.
-The package can be used for both academic and industrial purposes due to it is distributed through flexible licence.
+To the best knowledge of the authors, `Metaheuristics` is the first package in `Julia` containing those ready-to-use features with a uniform API.
+The package can be used for both academic and industrial purposes due to it is distributed through a flexible license.